Preimplantational genetic diagnosis PGD

 Specific PGD laboratory

 The value of the single sample”.
 That is our motto when performing a technique of this type.
-Embryologists who biopsy embryos must have specific training in this field to be able to perform such a critical and delicate process with guarantees, as is the case of our Senior ESHRE embryologists.
+Embryologists who biopsy embryos must have specific training in this field to be able to perform such a critical and delicate process with guarantees, as is the case of our Senior ESHRE embryologists Abel and Maria.
 Therefore, entrusting the subsequent analysis of this valuable material cannot be entrusted to just any analytical laboratory.
 At the ERGO Clinic we only trust the best, those who have been analyzing thousands of embryos from all over the world for years and who are accustomed to receiving representative cells sent with all that love.

 Probably your case is special; it is normal, genetics is as capricious as it is beautiful.
 Come and see us, explain us your case and we will inform you naturally on how to help you.
 A free appointment, with no obligation and with the guarantee that you will be attended by embryologists who are experts in reproductive genetics.